transloadit/uppy.io/blog/2023-10-25-image-editor.md

 ## Introduction

-This is a tutorial blog post, I’ll be explaining how we implemented “image scaling on rotation” in Uppy, and how you can implement it in your own image editor.
+We recently added “image scaling on rotation” to Uppy's [Image Editor](https://uppy.io/docs/image-editor/), which means images will maintain the full frame, even when rotated.

-Below you see how Uppy’s image editor handled image rotations prior to our “scale on rotation” implementation, and how it handles it now.
+Below is a comparison between how Uppy’s Image Editor handled image rotations prior to our “scale on rotation” feature, and how it handles it now.

 <table style={{ textAlign: "center" }}>
   <thead>